QuentinRa/blog.quentinra.dev/tools/git/server-install.md

 .

 Then, before we continue, you have 2 choices
-* each time you make a commit, you need to ``login``
+* each time you make a commit, you need to ``log in``
-* each time you make a commit, you don't need to ``login``
+* each time you make a commit, you don't need to ``log in``

-So if you don't want to login at each commit, set what we call ``ssh`` keys.
+So if you don't want to log in at each commit, set what we call ``ssh`` keys.

-Here the official github tutorial [generating-a-new-ssh-key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) or you can do that
+Here the official Github tutorial [generating-a-new-ssh-key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) or you can do that